piax/go-byzskip/README.md

 # go-byzskip
-An implementation of ByzSkip by Go language
+A Go implementation of ByzSkip by Go language

 ## Libraries